-Talk with your doctor about which over-the-counter or prescription medicines are best for you.
+Talk with your healthcare provider about which over-the-counter or prescription medicines are best for you.
 Some medicines may have side effects.

 Every time you’re in sudden pain, try to figure out what may have caused it.
-Although it may not be obvious at first, keeping a log over time could help you identify triggers.
+Although it may not be obvious at first, keeping a log over time can help you identify triggers.

-There isn’t one pain relief method that works for everybody.
-You may have to try different things, such as a warm bath, a massage, or acupuncture.
+No one pain relief method works for everybody.
+You may have to try different things, such as a warm bath, massage, or acupuncture.
 Also, do the things that help you relax, like listening to music or hanging out with friends.
-Reducing your stress can even help reduce your pain.
+Reducing stress can also help reduce your pain.

 You might find that you can get pain relief with options other than medicines.
-It is important to discuss all pain management approaches with your doctor in order to determine what is best for you.
+It is important to discuss all pain management approaches with your healthcare provider to figure out what is best for you.

 - Blood transfusions

 - Deep breathing